Celebrations at May graduation

 Remember, your feelings are valid and reaching out means you’re willing to invest in yourself and your future.
 We all have mental health and wellbeing needs and attending to these needs can keep us happy and healthy in the long run and means we can focus on all our other goals.

-You can reach Kiran via email at student-wellbeing@wolfson.cam.ac.uk or you can knock on her door at Plommer House C during her office hours:
+You can reach Kiran via email at student-wellbeing@wolfson.cam.ac.uk, schedule a wellbeing appointment, or simply pop by Fuchs House C during her drop-in hours (term-time only):

 Read our other Meet the Welfare Team Interviews: